-“Same here,” Katherine shouted back from the other room in a thick, Irish accent.
-“Dust and rotting wood, nothing more.”
+“Found something?”
+Katherine shouted from the other room in her thick, Irish accent.

-Katherine already awaited me there with her arms crossed over her chest.
+Wood creaked under her boots as she made her way to me.
+She entered the room with her arms crossed over her chest.
 Her ginger hair fell in waves onto her shoulders, and her jade eyes shone with an unnatural, inner light.
-“My visions’re never wrong, Lucas.”
+“My visions are never wrong, Lucas.”

 “That Evelyn entered this abandoned house.”

-Which was extremely unlikely since we haven’t seen the rogue witch in over three months.
-To be fair, divination magic wasn’t the most reliable investigation method.
-But we had little more to go with.
-Every day, the killer nightmares infected new people, and we have no clue wouldn’t end the nightmare plague.
+Which was extremely unlikely, given we haven’t seen the rogue witch in over three months.
+Even if Katherine actually had a prophetic vision rather than a beer-induced hallucination, divination magic wasn’t the most reliable investigation method.
+Yet we had little more to go with.
+Every day, killer nightmares infected more people, and we had no better clue than the rogue witch.

 I offered her a smile.
 “There’s nothing in here.
 Are you sure we aren’t in the wrong house?”

-“You know visions aren’t particularly concrete.”
-She kicked the wall in frustration.
+“Visions aren’t particularly concrete.”
+She kicked the wall.
 “But this is the only abandoned house in this street.”

-“Which is a detail your vision could’ve omitted.
-Have you seen anyone walk out of there since we arrived?”
+“Which is a detail your vision could’ve omitted… and I haven’t seen anyone walk out of there since we arrived.”